prisma-archive/graphcool-templates/google-geocoding/README.md

 ## Setup the Google Geocoding

-* Create a new function as part of the **`TRANSFORM_ARGUMENT` step of the Request Pipeline** and paste the code from `google-geocoding.js`.
+* Create a new function as part of the **`TRANSFORM_ARGUMENT` step of the Request Pipeline** with **the trigger `Location is created`**.
+Paste the code from `google-geocoding.js`.

 * To use the Google Maps Geocoding API, [**you need to generate an API key**](https://developers.google.com/maps/documentation/geocoding/get-api-key) and replace the `__GOOGLE_API_KEY__` in the function code.

 Now this function will run whenever a location is created.
 It will ping Google with an address and get back the missing location information.

-The response will then be merged with the inputted location information before the record will be saved.
+The response will then be merged with the location information that was entered in the mutation before the record will be saved.

 ## Test the Code